plp13/thea/README.md

      system's documentation to find out which commands to use to suspend and shut down your computer.

+   You may also want to set BACKUP\_PRE\_CMD and BACKUP\_POST\_CMD.
+These specify a command to run before the backup starts and after it's finished, respectively.
+In many cases, this is necessary for guaranteeing the integrity of backed up data; for instance, running "mysqldump --all-databases > /data.sql" before backing up will save a snapshot of all MySQL databases in /data.sql.

+   TIP: If you need to run multiple commands, write a simple script instead.

 4. Run "thea-config" as root.
 This will automatically configure rsnapshot to work with
    Thea: